The Double Transpose of the Ruelle Operator: Introduction

-The spectral analysis of this operator is deeply connected with fundamental problems in Ergodic Theory, and Classical and Quantum Statistical Mechanics on the one-dimensional lattice.
-For example, the maximal eigendata (eigenvalue, eigenfunction, eigenmeasure and so on) of the Ruelle transfer operator can be used to compute and determine uniqueness of the solutions of a central problem in Thermodynamic Formalism, introduced by Ruelle \cite{MR0217610} and Walters \cite{MR0390180}, which is a variational problem of the following form
+The spectral analysis of these transfer operators is deeply connected with fundamental problems in Ergodic Theory, and Classical and Quantum Statistical Mechanics on the one-dimensional lattice.
+For example, the maximal eigendata (eigenvalue, eigenfunction, eigenmeasure and so on) of the Ruelle transfer operator can be used to compute and determine uniqueness of the solutions of a central problem in Thermodynamic Formalism, introduced by Ruelle \cite{MR0217610} and Walters \cite{MR0390180}, which is a variational problem of the following form: